mattsouth/snomedapi/README.md

 provided by NHS Connecting for Health, available from https://www.uktcregistration.nss.cfh.nhs.uk/ (RFI release) using the loader package and then use the db package to access it using the API defined in the root package.

-Note that the API is a "close to the metal" version - not very object orientated - something quick and dirty.
+Note that the API is a "close to the metal" version - not very object orientated - mostly just a wrapper for the published csv files.
 It does not have any facility for creating pre- or post-processed queries for instance.

 ## Creating a SQLite database from a TRUD download.